-pool.size The size limit for the connection pool.

-pool.open\and\available How many connections have been established but are sitting available for use in the connection pool. pool.in\use How many connections have been established and are currently checked out and being used.

-pool.overflow How many connections beyond the pool size are currently being used.
-See sqlalchemy. pool.QueuePool for more information.
+- pool.size The size limit for the connection pool. - pool.open_and_available How many connections have been established but are sitting available for use in the connection pool. - pool.in_use How many connections have been established and are currently checked out and being used. - pool.overflow How many connections beyond the pool size are currently being used.
+See sqlalchemy.